ClarkNarvas/ClarkNarvas.com/about.markdown

 featured-image: /assets/images/aboutpage/aboutclark.png
 ---

 Hey there, I'm Clark.

-First, I'll get personal stuff out of the way: my pronouns are he/him and I'm a 16-year-old from 🇬🇧🇵🇭; my dad is an architect, and my mum is a nurse; I have two sisters (who are both twins), Pauline, and Gemmalyn.
+My pronouns are he/him and I'm from 🇬🇧🇵🇭.

 I do many things!
 I can't really summarise it in a short and sweet tagline - but to elaborate: